 For more information about fees and funding for this course, please see Funding for UK/EU Medical Students.

-Each final year student has a period of 10 weeks for elective study within the overall 48 weeks of the course.
-(This is year 6 for A100 students, and year 4 for A101 students.)
-Your elective study may be conducted Oxford, elsewhere in the UK, or anywhere in the world provided the content of the placement is appropriate experience for medicine.
+Each final-year student has a period of 10 weeks for elective study within the overall 48 weeks of the course.
+(This is year 6 for A100 students).
+Your elective study may be conducted in Oxford, elsewhere in the UK, or anywhere in the world provided the content of the placement is appropriate experience for medicine.
 Approval must be granted by the Director of Clinical Studies.
 A student who stays in Oxford for their elective would be expected to incur no additional costs apart from their living costs.
-Many students opt to travel outside the UK in which case the additional cost is on average around £3,000, but may be lower or higher depending on location (very occasionally a student has spent up to £9,000.)
-Students who have not completed the core training in clinical medicine may be required to follow a prescribed course of study in Oxford for all or part of their 10 week elective instead of arranging a placement.
+Many students opt to travel outside the UK in which case the additional cost is on average around £3,000, but may be lower or higher depending on location (very occasionally a student has spent up to £9,000).
+Students who have not completed the core training in clinical medicine may be required to follow a prescribed course of study in Oxford for all or part of their 10-week elective instead of arranging a placement.
 There are opportunities to apply for additional financial support which varies depending on the destination proposed.
 This support is usually around £300 to £500 towards travel costs.

 You do not need to submit any written work when you apply for this course.

-Please note that competition to study Medicine at Oxford is particularly strong and only around 425 applicants are shortlisted for interview each year.
+Please note that competition to study Medicine at Oxford is particularly strong and only 425 applicants are shortlisted for interview each year.
 Applicants are shortlisted for interview on the basis of BMAT performance, GCSE performance (if applicable) and other information on their application.
+No student is admitted without interview.
+All shortlisted candidates, including those from overseas, will be expected to come to Oxford for interview in December.

 Students are selected for their scientific ability and for their aptitude for Medicine.
 Applicants are expected to show that they have a realistic understanding of what a medical career will involve, and that they have the potential to become effective and caring doctors.
-All colleges use a common set of selection criteria that relate to academic potential and suitability for Medicine.
 For further information about selection criteria, please see the Medical School website.

 Applicants are free to make reference to skills or experience acquired in any context to illustrate how they might fulfil the selection criteria; sometimes candidates refer to voluntary work and other extra-curricular activities, but many forms of evidence can help demonstrate to tutors that a candidate has made an informed decision regarding their own suitability to study Medicine.